-- ♦ A rest area is located between Exits 42 and 53. - ♦ Exit 53 has access to Green Acres Camping, the Artisans Center, mid-scale Hotels and B&B options, fast food establishments and other restaurants. - ♦ Exit 57 has become a retail and service center for both visitors and area residents, with a Super Wal-Mart, gas stations, varied hotels and many restaurant options. - ♦ The Colleton County Commerce Center is located near Exit 62.
-It is being developed as a 260-acre Level IV certified Free Trade Zone (FTZ), with all utilities.
-The first 100,000 spec building has been sold and is occupied by Crescent Dairy & Beverages.
-There has been a second 100,000 square foot "spec" building built and is suitable for a distribution/logistics center.
-Additionally a pad has been prepared for a third building.
-Recent road improvement make the sites even more attractive and accessible. - ♦ Exit 68 is on the edge of Colleton County with access to the Colleton State Park, gas stations and fast food and the Circle C Truck Plaza.
+- A rest area is located between Exits 42 and 53. - Exit 53 has access to Green Acres Camping, the Artisan Center, mid-scale and economy hotels, fast food establishments and other restaurants. - Exit 57 has become a retail and service center for both visitors and area residents, with a Super Wal-Mart, gas stations, economy hotels and fast food restaurants. - ♦ The Colleton County Commerce Center is located near Exit 62.
+It is being developed as a 260-acre Level IV certified Free Trade Zone (FTZ), with all utilities and a 100,000 square foot "spec" building suitable for a distribution/logistics center. - Exit 68 is on the edge of Colleton County with access to the Colleton State Park, gas stations and fast food and the Circle C Truck Plaza.